tribblix/build/patches/openjdk16/README.txt

 Changes:

+16+29 ramping down for release, so no real changes.

 In 16+28 (essentially identical to the changes that went into 17+1)

 Quite a lot of refactoring of the toolchain stuff.